Here are our top suggestions for self-published Australian authors who are just entering the world of self-publishing their first book!

 #4 – Never Hesitate to Reach Out for Help

-Likewise, there are a lot of resources out there for self-published authors.
+Likewise, there are many resources available for self-published authors.
+As a self-published Australian author, the internet can be your friend.
 One of the organizations we personally recommend and are a member of is The Alliance of Independent Authors.
 It’s an independent organization that provides advice, resources, and support to authors worldwide and is well worth joining.

 #5 – Book Covers Sell Books

-While it’s romantic to think that it’s what’s inside your book that counts, and people don’t judge a book by its cover, and once you have built a solid following, this is closer to the truth, your cover is the first thing that attracts potential readers and entices them to take the next step, read the description, and ultimately choose whether or not they’ll buy your book.
+While it’s romantic to think that it’s what’s inside your book that counts, and people never judge a book by its cover, it’s just not true.
+Once you have built a solid following, this is more accurate.
+However, until then, your cover is the first thing that attracts potential readers and entices them to take the next step.
+You need a great cover to entice them to read the description and ultimately buy your book.

 #6 – Listen to Professional Advice